tasshroll/TextPencil/README.md

 # TextPencil
-A Progressive Web App (PWA) that empowers users to edit text directly in the browser, while incorporating robust data persistence techniques.
+A Progressive Web App (PWA) that allows users to edit text directly in the browser, while incorporating robust data persistence techniques.

 # Description

 This full-stack application features the ability to enter notes or code into a text editor that runs in the browser.
 The app is a single-page application that meets PWA criteria.
 It features a number of data persistence techniques that serve as rerdundancy in case on the optioins is not supported by the browser.
-Technical features of this application
+Technical features of this application include:

 Uses IndexedDB to create an object store and includes both GET and PUT methods